the inspiration of scripture

 - 2 TIMOTHY 3:16-17 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: that the man of God may be perfect, throughly furnished unto all good works.

-Let us first consider the context of the letter.
-What were Paul's intentions, his purposes and reasons for writing Timothy?
-Paul had went to Jerusalem in what might be his last desperate attempt to wake his nation up to the reality of the heavenly judgment which was fast approaching (ACTS 21).
+Let us first consider the context of the letter; what were Paul's intentions, his purposes and reasons for writing Timothy?
+Paul had went to Jerusalem in what might be his last desperate attempt to wake his nation up to the reality of the impending heavenly judgment which was fast approaching (ACTS 21).
 Luke tells us that Paul's attempt failed miserably.
-The apostle was nearly killed, evidently persuading none of his fellow Jews as to the truth of the gospel.
+The apostle was nearly killed, with no evidence that he persuaded any of his fellow Jews as to the fullness of the truth of the gospel.
 Under threat of assassination, two Roman centurions hurried him off to Caesarea, where he sat in confinement for two long years.

 Throughout the epistle, Paul reminded Timothy that their lives and ministries were bound up in the reality of Christ's return, and their then being resurrected together with Him (2:11).
 This was the promise of life referred to in the opening passage of the epistle.
-He further reminded Timothy that Yeshua (Jesus) had abolished death (1:10), and therefore they should not become entangled with the things of this life, but if they were to be rewarded at their resurrection, then they must abide by the rules of the competition within which they competed (2:4-5).
-Paul exclaimed that Yeshua would judge every individual at His appearing (4:1), and even though he remained a prisoner of the Romans, Paul was still confident that on that Day, that he himself would receive a crown of righteousness (4:8), being safely brought into the heavenly kingdom (ESV 4:18).
+He further reminded Timothy that Yeshua (Jesus) had abolished death (1:10) and therefore they should not become entangled with the things of this life.
+If they were to be rewarded at their resurrection, then they must abide by the rules of the competition within which they competed (2:4-5).
+Paul exclaimed that Yeshua would judge every individual at His appearing (4:1), and even though he remained a prisoner in Caesarea, Paul was still confident that on that Day, that he himself would receive a crown of righteousness (4:8), being safely brought into the heavenly kingdom (ESV 4:18).

 Having examined the context of the epistle, let us now search and see whether or not the important passage which we are considering is telling us that every word and letter in our Bible was written by GOD?
 Perhaps there is another perspective we would do well to ponder.